 The analysis of the presence, importance and content of cross-sectoral youth policy in the European level of discourse takes into account the major documents produced in the last two decades by the major actors in the field: the European Commission, the Council of Europe and the European Youth Forum.
-Other documents considered relevant will also be part of the corpus of documents analysed, such as the state of youth policy report in 2014 published by the Youth Policy Press, or the Youth Policy Manual by Finn Denstad and produced by the European Union-Council of Europe youth partnership, or the comparative report on crosssectoral youth policy by JUGEND für Europa, for instance.
-At least two types of analysis can be made based on these documents: a comparative analysis of the different meanings and understandings of cross-sectoral youth policy by different actors in the field; and a more detailed analysis of what variables are combined to compose these meanings and understandings.
-Together they will provide an overview of (1) how concept/characteristic of youth policy is being promoted, used and defined in key documents and by key actors, and (ii) how they constitute the basis - together with other sources of information - for the constructions of a tentative framework of classification of the evolution, on one hand and the specificities, on the other, of different kinds of cross-sectoral youth policy.
+Other documents considered relevant will also be part of the corpus of documents analysed, such as the state of youth policy report in 2014 published by the Youth Policy Press, the Youth Policy Manual by Finn Denstad and produced by the European Union-Council of Europe youth partnership, or the comparative report on crosssectoral youth policy by JUGEND für Europa, for instance.
+At least two types of analysis can be made based on these documents: a comparative analysis of the different meanings and understandings of cross-sectoral youth policy by different actors in the field; and a more detailed analysis of what variables are combined to define these meanings and understandings.
+Together they will provide an overview of how this concept/characteristic of youth policy is being promoted, used and defined in key documents and by key actors, as well as how it constitutes the raw material, together with other sources of information, for building a tentative framework of classification of both evolution and specificities of different kinds of cross-sectoral youth policy.
 Identifying the different paradigms that lie behind this heterogeneity is the first step in determining what might work and on what occasions.

-In a comparative analysis of the meanings and importance attributed to cross-sectoral youth policy, we can observe that although it is consensual in the youth field that the design of youth policy must be broad, multidimensional, holistic, integrated, cross-sectoral, the practical meanings associated to that consensus vary considerably (Figure 2).
-To sum up, it becomes clear that youth policy is much more than youth policy per se, and that it must collaborate with others, communicate, encompass, integrate or lead to a set of coherent plans of action, programmes and policies that are, in principle, of formal or legal responsibility of other umbrella sectors.
-But again, it also becomes clear that collaboration, communication and integration, etc. are treated as mutually equivalent processes.
-This lack of clarity takes the very concept for granted, and limits the mentioning of cross-sectoral youth policy to the level of intention, ambition or target.
-It would be more useful to see it as a method, plan or process (Figure 2).6
+In a comparative analysis of the meanings and importance attributed to cross-sectoral youth policy, we can observe that although there is consensus in the youth field that the design of youth policy must be broad, multidimensional, holistic, integrated and cross-sectoral, the practical meanings associated to that vary considerably (Figure 2).
+To sum up, it becomes clear that youth policy is much more than youth policy per se, and that it must collaborate with, communicate, encompass, integrate or lead a set of coherent plans, action, programmes and policies that are, in principle, the formal or legal responsibility of other umbrella sectors.

+But again, it also becomes clear that collaboration, communication and integration, etc. are treated as mutually equivalent, thus taking the very concept for granted and approaching it only as an intention, ambition or target, rather than as a method, plan or process (Figure 2).